PacktPublishing/Mastering-Embedded-Linux-Development/README.md

 ### Download a free PDF

-<i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no extra cost.<br>Simply click on the link to claim your free PDF.</i>
+<i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no extra cost.
+Simply click on the link to claim your free PDF.</i>
 <p align="center"> <a href="https://packt.link/free-ebook/9781803232591">https://packt.link/free-ebook/9781803232591</a></p>